Shreya-Sebastian/Software_Architecture_PoC/report/team_20_heron_report.md

 **Extensibility**: New types of sensors enter the market all the time.
 On a longer timescale, these devices may provide new types of data.
 To make sure our system can continue to offer accurate automation recommendations, our system must be readily extensible to support new devices and types of data.

+**Scalability**: This attribute is has two parts: First, as new devices enter the market, any home will need to support an increasing amount of them.
+Second, Any cloud functionality will need to be able to scale well with an increasing number of clients.

 ### Privacy vs. Correctness

 Privacy is a main concern with smart home systems, due to the large amounts of data IoT sensors collect inside users' homes.
 This data might not be immediately sensitive, but can present security concerns in aggregate.
 The routines can only be accurately identified based on accurate data, and privacy is therefore a direct tradeoff with the correctness of the system.
 By being completely transparent about the data collected, and allowing the user to inspect this data, they are empowered to make a more informed decision about the data they want recorded and or stored.